epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

     the image / helm repositories.
 These have been tested:

     - github
-    - gitlab (on prem)
+    - gitlab (on premises)

+    epics-containers defines two classes of source repository:

+    - Generic IOC source.
+Defines how a generic IOC image is built, this does not typically include source code, but instead is a set of instructions for building the generic IOC image.
+    - Beamline / Accelerator Domain source.
+Defines the IOC instances for a beamline or Accelerator Domain.
+This includes the IOC boot scripts and any other configuration required to make the IOC instance unique, for IBEK based IOCs, each IOC instance is defined by an IBEK yaml file only.

-:An image repository:
+:An OCI image repository:
   - Holds the generic IOC container images and their dependencies.
 The following have been tested:

-    - github packages
+    - Github Container Registry
-    - dockerhub
+    - DockerHub
     - Google Cloud Container Registry

-:A helm chart repository:
+:An OCI helm chart repository:
   - This is where the definitions of IOC instances are stored.
 They are in the form of a helm chart which describes to Kubernetes the resources needed to spin up the IOC.